 The company said in June its aim was to restart Madsen in the second half of 2025.

-Once operating, Williams suspects Madsen will not be a large operation, producing around 60,000 to 70,000 ounces of gold a year, in staying with their existing processing mill capacity of 800 tonnes per day.
+Once operating, Williams suspects Madsen will not be a large operation, producing around 60,000 to 70,000 ounces of gold a year, in staying within their existing processing mill capacity of 800 tonnes per day.

 “Not a huge project, but for us it’s more important to get that running, set a base and then talk about growing.”